Withdrawal of Greenland from the European Communities: Political developments in Greenland since its accession to the European Communities in 1973

 These political developments in the early 1970s also resulted in the creation of the first political parties in Greenland.
 Within a short time, a diverse party landscape has emerged.
 The Siumut party (meaning “Forward”) was the first and since the very beginning most powerful party.
 Founded in 1975, it strongly advocated for self-governance, the introduction of home rule and the withdrawal from the European Communities.
 The second party to enter the political scene shortly thereafter was Atassut (“the Connecting Link”), which also favoured home rule for Greenland but opted for a unified approach towards Denmark and preferred to maintain the status quo, i.e. to remain in the Kingdom of Denmark.
 The third, but by far smallest political party at that time, was Inuit Ataqatigiit (“Human/Inuit Brotherhood”).
 It followed the most radical line of national self-determination and called for complete independence on Greenland.

 Ultimately, on 17 January 1979, the Home Rule Act was submitted to Greenlandic voters and adopted with a majority of 70.1% of the votes cast.
-Home rule, which was consequently introduced on 1 May 1979, set the basis for the future autonomy of Greenland over a vast number of topics including economic and social development as well as the establishment of own political structures including the Inatsisartut, a legislative assembly, and the Naalakkersuisut, a home rule government.
+Home rule, which was consequently introduced on 1 May 1979, set the basis for the future autonomy of Greenland over most topics including economic and social development as well as the establishment of own political structures including the Inatsisartut, a legislative assembly, and the Naalakkersuisut, a home rule government.
 At the first elections of the Inatsisartut and Naalakkersuisut in 1979, Siumut won a majority in both the legislative and executive of Greenland.